Compassionate Care, National Accreditation:

 Staying Connected and Healthy During The Pandemic

 Isolation has separated our families and employees from each other.
-Without a doubt, isolation has taken a toll on many people’s livelihoods and daily routine.
+Without a doubt, isolation has taken a toll on many people’s livelihoods and daily routines.
 To this day people are still trying to adjust to this new life we’re in.
 This is especially true for those struggling with unemployment or a completely new and unfamiliar work environment.
-While isolation may be stressful and hard there are things you can do to stay connected and mentally healthy.
+While isolation may be stressful and hard, there are things you can do to stay connected and mentally healthy.
 Keep in mind these pointers/tips to staying on top of your mental health during quarantine:

 • Maintaining daily routines (as much as you can) and sticking with them